jenh/kuznetsov-babi-yar-epub/README.md

 * Only 10% of the English content has been reviewed and cleaned up by a human so far.
 * None of the Russian version has been formatted or checked.
+* The Russian version PDF title is in English.
 * The LaTeX and CSS files could be made much nicer.
 * Because I'm using a hokey way to select matching language strings from source files, we may be missing text or have extra text.
 Started looking at lingua-language-detect